farooqyousuf/cofense_exercise/README.md

 # ID.me Revelator

 Before running you need to set the env.rb file depending on the environment.
-We use the [Thor Ruby Gem](http://whatisthor.com/) to set it.
-Just type in the appropriate selection below into the command line before hand for the test environment you will require.
+We use the [Thor Ruby Gem](http://whatisthor.com/) to manage this.
+Just type in the appropriate command below into the CLI before hand for the test environment you will require.

 ```
 thor set:android_saucelabs       # Use Android on Sauce Labs on Production